 Subsequently, we use $1\times1$ convolution to project $\mathbf{G}_{st}$ and $\mathbf{L}_{st}$ into semantic spaces with the same dimensions.
-Then, in order to fuse features at different temporal scales, our GLTA employs $\mathbf{L}_{st}$ as querry, $\mathbf{G}_{st}$ as key and value to realize fine-grained feature fusion.
+Then, in order to fuse features at different temporal scales, our GLTA employs $\mathbf{L}_{st}$ as query, $\mathbf{G}_{st}$ as key and value to realize fine-grained feature fusion.

-where $\sqrt{d}$ is a normalised scale factor.
-In this way, any two pixels can interact and cross-temporal dependencies between them can be captured, rather than being confined solely to the current temporal scale.
+where $\sqrt{d}$ is a normalized scale factor.
+In this way, any two pixels can interact, and cross-temporal dependencies between them can be captured, rather than being confined solely to the current temporal scale.

-In addition, with the aim of preserving more original information, we also incorporate residual blocks to embed keyframe features at different temporal scales into the query results $\mathbf{R}$:
+In addition, to preserve more original information, we also incorporate residual blocks to embed keyframe features at different temporal scales into the query results $\mathbf{R}$:

-where LN is layer normalization, UP denotes the reconstruct layer consists of a upsample layer and a convlution layer.
+where LN is the layer normalization, UP denotes the reconstruction layer consisting of an upsample layer and a convolution layer.

-2) \textit{Channel Spatial Aggregation Module}: Recently, leveraging channel and spatial global information has become a common practice in feature enhancement.
-Inspired by~\cite{liDenseNestedAttention2023,yuanSCTransNetSpatialChannelCross2024c}, we design CSAM to further optimize the selection of spatial and channel weights.
+2) Channel Spatial Aggregation Module(CSAM): Recently, leveraging channel and spatial global information has become a common practice in feature enhancement.
+Inspired by~\cite{liDenseNestedAttention2023,yuanSCTransNetSpatialChannelCross2024c}, we propose CSAM to further optimize the selection of spatial and channel weights.

 As shown in~\Cref{fig:CSAM}, given an input tensor $\mathbf{X} \in \mathbb{R}^{C \times H \times W}$, CSAM first adjusts the channel dimension by $1\times 1$ convolution and employs $3\times3$ and $5\times5$ depth-wise convolution to enhance the local spatial information.
-And then CSAM compress the channel dimension to 1 to obtain the spatial attention map $\mathbf{X}_{sa}$.
+CSAM then compresses the channel dimension to 1 to obtain the spatial attention map $\mathbf{X}_{sa}$.
 The above process can be formulated as: